 To share intimate space with Wesley is to be invited into his world of intense brilliance.
-Here is an incredibly gifted young man as compassionate as he is articulate, who is cutting the edge of what it means to be a reporter in the internet age.
+Here is an incredibly gifted young man, who is cutting the edge of what it means to be a reporter in the internet age.
 He refers to himself as the Post’s guinea pig for using social media to cover breaking news.

 His vision for the ideal relationship between reader and journalist is one of transparency.
 If what motivates, angers, saddens, or impacts our journalists is concealed behind a false cover of objectivity, Wesley reasons, readers cannot challenge writers’ perception or potential bias.
 There is a fallacy, even a danger, in perpetuating the outdated notion that reporting can ever be truly “objective.”

 In this snippet of our conversation, as in his book, Wesley lifts veil of what it was like to bear witness to the pain and trauma in the years since that Ferguson shooting birthed a new movement for racial equality in America.
 As a reporter covering policing and justice, he writes that his email and voice mail boxes have become “depositories of death: pleading messages from mothers and widows of those killed begging you to tell their stories.”

 What kind of toll does that take?
 Especially when, as Wesley writes, “the last seven months of my life have been a constant stream of black death . . .The dead looked like my father, my younger brother, and me.”
 How does one continue to show up with an open heart in the face of the incessant drumbeat of killings?